Help us match you with local pros in your area

 Ductwork Cleaning | $377-$942 |

-Finding the right HVAC company is vital for a successful installation or repair.
-Hiring an experienced, credentialed HVAC contractor gives you confidence your system can provide consistent heating and air conditioning year-round.
+Knowing what makes a trustworthy HVAC company is crucial for a smooth installation or repair.
+Hiring an experienced, credentialed HVAC contractor gives you confidence your system can provide reliable heating and air conditioning year-round.

-Always get estimates for HVAC service in writing before committing to a provider.
-A comprehensive quote should cover both labor and materials.
-Make sure you understand all terms before signing a contract.
+Always get HVAC quotes in writing before work begins.
+A comprehensive quote will cover costs for both materials and labor.
+Confirm that you understand all terms before signing the contract.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 In Woodward, you'll probably want to choose a unit that's on the higher end of this range.
 For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.